Ep. 265 Here Is Practical Help for Anyone Stuck in a Bad Habit

 1. Report your ongoing action steps to an accountability partner.

-2. If you’re married and your relationship is stable enough, share these things with your spouse.
+2. Share these things with your spouse if you’re married and your relationship is stable enough.

-3. Create structure in your life, e.g., going to bed on time and getting up on time, exercising routine, proper eating habits, and television and social media moderation.
+3. Create structure in your life, e.g., going to bed on time and getting up on time, exercising routine, eating correctly, and television and social media moderation.

 4. Remove any material thing that tempts you to sin, i.e., devices.